OleksandrChornyi2010/half_life_steam_emulator/README.md

 # half_file_steam_emulator

-This is a fork of [Goldberg steam emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator/) with the aim to make half-life based games server browser work like the original one.
-Currently it works only on Linux, but I plan to add windows support soon.
+This is a fork of [Goldberg steam emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator/) with the aim to make half-life based games' server browser work like the original one.
 For a readme on how to use it see: [The Release Readme](Readme_release.txt)

 ## How to use